bobsense/redis-arm64/README.md

 $ redis-cli -h 127.0.0.1 -p 32768
 ```

-## Persist database data
+## Persist data

-The Redis is configured to store data in the `/` directory inside the container.
-You can map the
-container's `/` volume to a volume on the host so the data becomes independent of the running container:
+The Redis is configured to store data in the file named `dump.rdb` which is in the same path with redis.conf inside the container.
+You can map the container's `dump.rdb` volume to a volume on the host so the data becomes independent of the running container.
+Suppose the dump.rdb on host is under xxxx, and you can do like:

 ```
+$ docker run -d -P -v xxxx/dump.rdb:/root/redis/dump.rdb bobsense/redis-arm64
 $
-$
 ```

 ## Use your redis.conf

-The redis container starts with the default redis.conf, you can enable your own redis.conf and do as follows:
+The redis container starts with the default redis.conf, you can enable your own redis.conf.
+Suppose the redis.conf on localhost is under xxxx and you can do as follows:

 ```
-$ docker run -d -P -v xxx/redis.conf:/root/redis/redis.conf bobsense/redis-arm64
+$ docker run -d -P -v xxxx/redis.conf:/root/redis/redis.conf bobsense/redis-arm64
 ```